kavynabel/iliwycmbd_streamlit/README.md

 Go to our 460 class GitHub and click Repositories.
 Search for iliwycmbd_streamlit and fork this repo to your personal GitHub.

 - Open a new window in VS code
-- Click Clone Git Repository and click Clone from GitHub If it says it wants to sign in using GitHub click Allow and Authorize Visual_Studio_Code.
+- Click Clone Git Repository and click Clone from GitHub.

+If it says it wants to sign in using GitHub click Allow and Authorize Visual_Studio_Code.
 Put in your GitHub password.
 Then click open Visual Studio code and it will show your repositories in the search bar.

 Click on your iliwycmbd_streamlit repo and save it to your 460 folder.
 It is crucial to save it in your class folder!
-This will make everything run smoothly for you!
+This will make everything run smoothly for you today.

 ## Docker Setup
 -  In VS code install the Dev Containers extension.